 - it's gluten-free, soy-free, and vegan.

-- Chickpea Flour - aka garbanzo bean flour -this is sold in the gluten-free flour section of most grocery stores.
-I use Bob's Red Mill chickpea flour made from ground white chickpeas.
+- Chickpea Flour – aka garbanzo bean flour – is sold in the gluten-free flour section of most grocery stores.
+I use Bob’s Red Mill chickpea flour made from ground white chickpeas.

 - Note: You can also find chickpea flour at Indian markets where it will be under the name Gram Flour or Chana Besan.
-These other types of chickpea flours are made from brown chickpea or a mix of chickpeas and yellow lentils.
+These other types of chickpea flours are made from brown chickpeas or a mix of chickpeas and yellow lentils.
 They will also work for this recipe, but some are ground very fine and may need a little more water added to achieve the correct consistency.
-You can read more about types of chickpea flours and how to make your own in this article from Piping Pot Curry.

 - Salt - for flavor.
 (Use less if you are making it with broth instead of water.